geordanr/pacenotes/README.md

 Note: I have not co-driven for anyone and don't actually know how pace notes should actually work.
 This is for amusement only.  **Please do not use this for your own rallying adventures.**

+`npm install` to install dependencies, then `coffee server.coffee` to run the Express server.